jaxagohil/sacred-dance-privacy/README.md

 ---

-## Children's Privacy
+## Age Requirement

-Sacred Dance is not intended for children under the age of 13.
+Sacred Dance is intended for adults aged 18 years and older.

-We do not knowingly collect personal information from children.
+The application is not directed toward individuals under the age of 18, and we do not knowingly collect personal information from anyone under 18 years of age.

 ---